sharedlabs/touch-slider/README.md

 When a new slide is rendered the `new-slide` event is fired.

-Use the max attribute to set the max length of items.
+Use the max attribute to set the max length of slides.

 ```html
 <touch-slider on-new-slide="_onNewSlide" max="[[images.length]]"></touch-slider>